 Rachel Bloom‘s song names and describes one subjective experience of breasts.
 Breasts are “heavy boobs,” she sings, just “sacks of yellow fat” that can weigh on women.
 In the song, the breast-haver’s experience is centered to the exclusion of what men or babies might want or think or experience.
 I can’t ever remember seeing that on TV before.

 And that’s plenty, but what she and her fellow dancers do with their bodies is even more extraordinary.
 They defy the rules of sexiness.
 Their movements are about embodying heavy boobs and that’s it.
 It’s as if they don’t care one iota about whether a hypothetical heterosexual male will see them.
 The dance is unapologetically unsexy.
 No, it’s more than unsexy; it’s asexy.
 It’s danced neither to repulse or attract men; instead, it’s danced as if sexiness is entirely and completely irrelevant.
-There’s no male gaze because, in that two minutes, there’s not a man in sight.Lisa Wade, PhD is a professor at Occidental College.
+There’s no male gaze because, in that two minutes, there’s not a man in sight.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.